 5. Establish Specific Tactics to Support Each Objective

-Special supporting tactics should be used to help keep your team accountable for reaching each of the objectives and (eventually) the overall fundraising goals of your development strategic plan.
+Your organization should use special supporting and reporting tactics to help keep your team accountable for reaching each of the objectives and (eventually) your development strategic plan’s overall fundraising goals.

 Assign each team member an individual job that will help reach these goals.
 For example, take a look at the following chart: